 - FTC Staff Report: Self-Regulatory Principles for Online Behavioral Advertising

 - FTC Final Guides Governing Endorsements and Testimonials

 - United States Copyright Office

 - Analytics Help – Policy requirements for Google Analytics Advertising Features

 - Google AdSense Program Policies Explained

 - Google AdWords – Information Collection And Use

 - Facebook Platform Policies

-We hope you have found this article useful and that it has helped you understand why it’s important to have a legally compliant website.
-Use the information above to quickly and easily add all necessary legal pages to your WordPress website.
+We hope you have found this article useful and that it has helped you understand the importance of having a compliant website.
+Use the information presented above to quickly and easily add essential legal pages to your WordPress website.